JoeUgly/Ringfingers_Roster/README.md

 <br/><br/>
 #### Misinterpreted characters in player name
-Computers are bad at reading text from an image.
-Therefore, this program will not be 100% accurate.\
+Having a computer read text from an image is inherently error prone.\
 It's common for a player name to appear in the output multiple times with slight errors.\
 Example:
 ```